 Wendy’s gave us a masterclass in user generated content with their Pretzel Bacon Cheeseburger Love Songs campaign.
 When they launched their new product – the Pretzel Bacon Cheeseburger – they noticed the large amount of love it was receiving from fans online.

-They took this user generated content and turned them into ultra-shareable, hilarious, ‘love songs’, presented in video format.
-Video is one of the largest growing aspects of social media, with increased presence on Facebook and increased YouTube use.
+They took this user-generated content and turned them into ultra-shareable, hilarious, ‘love songs’, presented in video format.
+The video is one of the largest growing aspects of social media, with increased presence on Facebook and increased YouTube use.